ToolShedTested

 The stainless steel rails are the detail that matters for long-term use.
 Galvanized and aluminum rail systems corrode or develop play after a season of wet use.
 DEWALT's stainless rails stay smooth and dimensionally stable indefinitely.
 The side table extension is non-negotiable for large-format tile — without it, you're fighting to support a 24" slab with one hand while guiding the cut with the other.
 If you're tiling a full bathroom, investing in the D24000S pays back in cut accuracy and reduced tile waste.

-The folding stand makes the QEP the most genuinely portable saw in this roundup.
-It sets up in under 5 minutes, stores in a closet between projects, and fits in the back of an SUV.
-For a homeowner doing one tile project per year or renting out as a tool to neighbors, the QEP at $129 is the right call.
+The tabletop format makes the QEP one of the easiest saws in this roundup to store between projects.
+It is small enough for a garage shelf and light enough for one person to move without dedicating truck space to a full rail saw.
+For a homeowner doing one tile project per year, the QEP budget pick is the right class of saw.
 Don't use it on large-format porcelain or stone — that's what the SKIL or DEWALT is for.

 #3: SKIL 3550-02 — Best Mid-Range